How to Decide What to Build Next for Your Startup

 Stop Wasting Sprints on Features Nobody Asked For

-This loop is how you stop wasting sprints on features nobody asked for.
+This loop shows how to stop wasting sprints on features nobody asked for.
 It ensures every dollar you spend on development actually moves the business forward.

-If you’re sitting on a live product and you’re not sure what to build next — or you’re worried your dev team is building the wrong things — that’s exactly the kind of problem we solve at Wednesday Solutions.
+If you have a live product and aren’t sure what to build next—or you’re worried your dev team is building the wrong things—that’s exactly the problem we solve at Wednesday Solutions.

-- Audit your product – we dive deep into what you have today.
+1. Audit your product – We dive deep into what you have today.

-- Talk to your users – real feedback that drives real decisions.
+2. Talk to your users – Real feedback that drives real decisions.

-- Deliver a clear plan – what to build, why, and the expected impact before you spend another dollar on development.
+3. Deliver a clear plan – What to build, why, and the expected impact before you spend another dollar on development.

 Proven Results